Cosmeeeen/Cosmeeeen/README.md

 - 👋 Hi, I’m @Cosmeeeen
-- 👨🏻‍💻 Frontend + CMS Developer
+- 👨🏻‍💻 Frontend engineer
-- 🌱 I’m currently learning advanced frontend
-- 🔍 You can see my business card website at http://cosmin.vercel.app
+- 🔍 You can check out my website [here](https://www.cosmin.zip)
-- 📫 You can reach me on any social platform, or at iliemcosmin@yahoo.ro
+- 📫 You can reach me on any social platform, or at contact@cosmin.zip